Green Monster Smoothies 101 + Basic Recipe

 • Milk of choice

-Why Drink Green Monsters?
+Why Drink Green Monster Smoothies?

 First of all, they’re fun to look at and just plain delicious.